Toyota Yaris: Yaris Verso (1999)

 The Yaris Verso is a mini MPV that shares the same NBC platform as the XP10 series Yaris/Vitz/Platz/Echo, which was produced between 1999 and 2005.
 It was succeeded by the Ractis/Verso-S.

 Yaris Cross

 The Yaris Cross nameplate is used by two subcompact crossover SUVs.
-The first model was produced since 2020 for Japan, Europe, Singapore and Australasia.
+The first model was produced since 2020 for Japan, Europe, Singapore, Australasia, Colombia and Ecuador.
 Designated XP210, the model shares the same TNGA-B platform as the XP210 series Yaris.
-The second model was produced since 2023 for emerging markets such as Southeast Asia (except Singapore).
+The second model was produced since 2023 for emerging markets such as Southeast Asia (except Singapore) and South America (except Colombia and Ecuador).
 Designated AC200, the model was developed by Daihatsu and shares the same DNGA-B platform as the AC100 series Vios/Yaris.